 Caenorhabditis elegans is a model organism for studying genetics and neuroscience C. elegans is frequently studied to understand how genes and the environment interact to produce new phenotypes.
 We take advantage of an organism-wide stress response and genetic tools that provide an excellent model for studying how phenotypes are impacted by stress.

 Rose, Becky; Androwski, Rebecca; and Schroeder, Nathan E., "Stress Induced Remodeling in the Nematode C. elegans" (2019).
-PRECS student works.
+PRECS student projects.
 38.